What Can Guinea Pigs Eat? (Safe Foods List)

 What Should Guinea Pigs Eat Daily?

 While this is a list of fruits and vegetables that guinea pigs can eat, remember that the bulk of your guinea pig’s diet should be 80% grass hay.
 Timothy or orchard hay are both excellent choices.
-Guinea pigs should also have free access to clean, fresh water at all times.
+Guinea pigs should also have access to clean, fresh water at all times.
 Be sure to supplement their diet with 1/8 cup of high-quality pellets to ensure they get the minerals they need daily.

 Guinea pigs can eat up to 1 cup of vegetables and fruit per day.
 They can eat less as long as their Vitamin C needs are met.